q1sun/SgEncd_Green_Function/README.md

 This repository contains the implementation of **singularity-encoded Green’s functions** for partial differential equation (PDE) solvers.
 It includes both the **training framework** for learning the Green’s function and the **downstream applications** that employ the trained Green’s function to construct neural preconditioners, hybrid iterative solvers, and multigrid accelerations.

-The project is maintained by Shengyan Li.
+The project was developed and maintained by Shengyan Li.
 For any questions or requests, please contact **2410285@tongji.edu.cn**.

 This code is organized into two main components: